BrunoYang0918/Udacity-Data-Scientist/Project One: Writing a Data Science Blog Post/README.md

 *Question Three*

 The study to predict a listing price is mainly based on those parameters from the listings file.
 There are various factors considered in the model, such as number of bedrooms, beds, accommodates; type of rooms, bed etc. We have successfuly processed the data and build up a random forest model.
-H